KamilFerenc/moviesapp/README.md

 # moviesapp

 Moviesapp is Django REST API app which allows to retrieve data about movies from external OMDBapi.
 The requested movie is saved in database.
-Movies can be commented by users. [kamilferenc-moviesapp](https://kamilferencmoviesapp.herokuapp.com/)
+Movies can be commented by users.
+Link to the website: [kamilferenc-moviesapp](https://kamilferencmoviesapp.herokuapp.com/)

 ## Features